stephenrwicks/calendar/README.md

 The controller encapsulates all the date logic so the calendar logic itself (pretty much) doesn't have to worry about it.
 Some simple considerations of a calendar took some thought: How many days are in a given month?
 How do you figure out which day of the week a month starts on?
 If you advance an hour, what day is it?
 If a scheduled event starts on day A and ends on day B, how many days should it display on?
 Etc.

-UI object makes basic styled components and handles theming.
+UI object makes returns styled components and handles theming.
 I could one day expand it and make a full UI library for these script-only projects.

-I used Promise.withResolvers() to return an html form and a promise that resolves to the result of the submitted form at the same time: return { form, getResult: promise }; withResolvers is pretty new so I hadn't used this pattern before.
+I used Promise.withResolvers() to return an html form and a promise that resolves to the result of the submitted form at the same time: return { form, getResult: promise }; - withResolvers is pretty new so I hadn't used this pattern before.
 This is basically the same as returning a callback though.

 I lined up scheduled events to the correct time of day by displaying a CSS grid with 96 columns (15 minute increments) and then using grid-column-start and -end.